Samsung Galaxy A37 vs A36: Expected differences

 Display Differences

-The Galaxy A36 introduced a significant improvement when it came to display brightness.
-While Samsung advertised 1200 nits, our lab measurements showed that the A36 can peak at over 1700 nits at 20 percent APL, making it one of the brightest screens in its class.
+The Galaxy A36 introduced a significant improvement in display brightness.
+While Samsung advertised 1200 nits, our lab measurements showed that the A36 can peak at more than 1700 nits at 20 percent APL, making it one of the brightest screens in its class.

-The Galaxy A37 is expected to feature the same 6.7-inch FHD+ 120 Hz Super AMOLED display.
-Samsung rarely changes A-series displays year over year unless it introduces a larger redesign, so we don't expect any upgrades this year.
+The Galaxy A37 is expected to feature the same 6.7-inch FHD Plus 120 Hz Super AMOLED display.
+Samsung rarely changes A-series displays year over year unless there is a major redesign, so we don’t expect any upgrades in this area.

 | Galaxy A37* | Galaxy A36 |